khaiyichin/collective_perception/docs/benchmark_algo_explained.md

 <details><summary><a href="https://ieeexplore.ieee.org/document/9196584">Ebert <i>et al.</i> (2020) </a></summary>

 The robots move around in a random walk fashion communicating their observations (or decisions, if positive feedback enabled) to each other.
 These communicated values are used to adjust the parameters of a Beta distribution, which is the posterior distribution of the tile fill ratio.
 The robots' decisions states are: `-1` (undecided), `0` (white), and `1` (black). *Note that the black and white decisions are flipped from the original paper to maintain uniformity with our collective perception work.*

-Once each robot has come to their decision, the simulation will be terminated.
-Otherwise, it will run up until a specified duration in the `.argos` file.

 </details>